 Theses harnesses wrap around the front of your dog’s shoulders and under the chest and fastens behind the shoulder blades.
 The leash is then attached behind the dog’s shoulder blades.

 There is also a popular harness called the DEXDOG EZHarness, which slips right on your dog and eliminated rashes or harness rubbing.
+You slide it right around their neck and there is no need to lift up their legs which some dogs are not too fond of.

 Training harnesses are common for dog owners who’s dogs pull on their leash.
 This harness fits identically to the walking harness, EXCEPT that the leash clips in front of the dog’s shoulders rather than behind.
 This design assists in breaking a dog of it’s pulling habit.